real-stanford/cow/README.md

 ```
 This should create a folder called `datasets/`

-Additionally THOR rendering requires that `Xorg` processes are running on all GPUs.
+Additionally, THOR rendering requires that `Xorg` processes are running on all GPUs.
 If processes are not already running, run the following:
 ```
 sudo python scripts/startx.py
 ```